Lemelisk27/vbf-front/README.md

 # Vet's Best Friend (VBF) - Front End
 ![license badge](https://img.shields.io/badge/license-MIT-blue)
 ## Description
 This it the front end for a vet management app.
+The site allows users to track their clients, patients, appointments, and inventory.
+The URL from the front end of the site can be found below.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)